Frequently Asked Questions

-Helix is open to artists who are working at the professional level in their field in any creative medium or discipline; students and educators (who are enrolled or employed during the 2020–2021 academic year) at a recognized institution; and community activists working in any field.
+The Helix Fellowship is open to artists who are working at the professional level and students and scholars (who are enrolled or employed during the 2022–2023 academic year) at a recognized institution.
+Applicants may work in any medium, discipline, or field.

-Helix is facilitated by scholars, activists, and artists working in history, literature, politics, languages, and culture.
-Click here to learn more about our rotating faculty.
-Helix alumni from previous years also join the program as resident assistants and to facilitate colloquia.
+The Helix Fellowship is facilitated by leading scholars, activists, and artists working in history, literature, politics, languages, and culture.
+Helix alumni from previous cohorts also join the program as resident assistants and to facilitate workshops.
+Our deep connections in the regions we travel bring fellows into contact with contemporary thinkers, cultural activists, and change-makers.

 All program costs are subsidized for all fellows.
 We strongly encourage prospective participants to apply, regardless of financial status.
 Helix is a pay-what-you-can program that offers generous subsidies and fundraising support as needed.
 No applicant is turned away for lack of funds.
 Read more about financial assistance here.

-Helix applicants don’t need any background in Yiddish.
-However, language students are encouraged to apply and will be able to use relevant primary sources during the program.
+Helix Fellowship applicants don’t need any background in Yiddish.
+However, language students are encouraged to apply and will be able to use relevant primary sources during the Fellowship.

 Helix programming deals with Yiddish and other regional languages, depending on the interests and backgrounds of each unique cohort.
-However, Helix is a cultural history program, not a language intensive.
+However, Helix is an arts and culture residency, not a language intensive.

-If you are specifically interested in learning the Yiddish language, there are a number of summer programs and courses you can take before or after Helix.
-Helix staff and faculty can help you determine which program best fits your goals.
+If you are specifically interested in learning the Yiddish language, there are a number of summer programs and courses you can take before or after the Helix Fellowship.
+We can help you determine which program best fits your goals.

-Helix does not observe any religious rituals as a group.
-Fellows must be available for programming every day of the 10–day colloquium, including some evening events, activities, and possible travel.
+Fellows must be available for programming every day during the program’s residential and touring components, including some evening events, activities, and possible travel.

 This is up to your own university.
 While this is certainly an intensive academic program, we are not a credit-granting institution.
 We encourage participants to find out whether the program can be counted for credit at their colleges and universities.